YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLNOXENDIAN, SSSS side is running on a YottaDB version that does not support cross-endian replication.
 Cannot continue.

-MUPIP Error: The originating or the replicating instance in a cross-endian replication environment issue this error when a replication startup detects that the other side is running on a YottaDB version without needed cross-endian support.
+MUPIP Error: The originating or the replicating instance in a cross-endian replication environment issues this error when a replication startup detects that the other side is running on a YottaDB version without needed cross-endian support.

 Action: Upgrade the instance for which the error was reported to a version with support for cross-endian replication.